 1. Meet the Activity Requirement

 As a security precaution, basic measures of activity are tracked on alumni email accounts including login and sending email to ensure accounts are not abandoned.
-To meet the activity requirement you must:

 2. Reduce Your Storage